moabid42/S3canner/README.md

 - S3Buckets
 - Lambda functions

-For more details about the infrastructure you can check the terraform folder.
+`For more details about the infrastructure you can check the readme in the terraform folder.`

+`And for more info regarding the lambda functions check the readme in the lambda_functions folder.`